anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 end
 {{< /code >}}

-1. [Async_unix.Writer.t](https://github.com/janestreet/async_unix/blob/ecf27931acaf003cf9a9aca2626d8ddfdacab193/src/writer.mli) that acts as the sink for all log messages generated by a Logger.
+1. [Async_unix.Writer.t](https://github.com/janestreet/async_unix/blob/ecf27931acaf003cf9a9aca2626d8ddfdacab193/src/writer.mli) acts as the sink for all log messages generated by a Logger.
 2. We use [jsonaf](https://github.com/janestreet/jsonaf) for generating json payloads.

 ```ocaml